Muterra/doc-golix/design_philosophy.md

 **Draft warning:** this is a public draft dated 12 Aug 2015, but should not be considered final.
+If you'd like to stay updated, consider joining our [mailing list](https://www.ethyr.net/mailing-signup.html).

 # Introduction